caseyjamesdavis/covid19-numbers/README.md

 &ensp;

-Estimate of the case fatality rate (CFR) by country. *Remember that the CFR can be skewed by the number of cases.
+Estimate of the case fatality rate (CFR) by country. *Remember that the CFR can be skewed by the number of cases.*

-artificially high because there are lots of cases that have not been reported yet.*

 ![Case Fatality Rate](cfr.png)